kschutter/recipes/r/Treats/Dark_Chocolate_Crackle_Cookies.md

 in chocolate chips.
 Cover and refrigerate for at least two hours.

 3. Heat oven to 350 degrees F.  Line cookie sheets with parchment paper.
 Place powdered sugar in a small bowl.
-Scoop out small teaspoons of dough, drop in sugar, and roll until covered.
+Scoop out teaspoons of dough, drop in sugar, and roll until covered.
 Place on baking sheet, about two to three inches apart.

-4. Bake for 9-11 minutes, until just set.
+4. Bake for 15 minutes, until just set.
 Take out of oven and let rest on cookie sheet about five minutes.
 Take off, cool on wire rack or parchment paper.